-A will is a legal document that says what the person making the will wants done with their property and obligations after they die.
-By making a will, you can ensure the things you own go to the people you want to have them.
-As well, your loved ones can feel confident they are carrying out your wishes.
+A will is a legal document that explains what you want done with your property after you die.
+Preparing a will can ensure the things you own go to the people you want.
+And those close to you can feel confident they’re respecting your wishes.

 – Maria, Nanaimo

 "My sister Susan died without a will.
 A year before, she told me what she wanted done with the things she owned.
-Her wishes included giving her car to me.
-But without a will, the law says how the estate is divided.
-In Susan’s case, everything in her estate will go to her only child, Amy."
+A valuable painting she owned was supposed to go to me.
+But without a will, there’s no way to prove it.
+So everything is going to her daughter, Amy."

 – Janet, Vernon

-If you decide to make a will, learn the steps involved in making a will.
+Decided to make a will?
+Learn the steps involved in preparing one.

 Learn what's involved in being executor of someone's estate.

-An executor is the person named in a will to carry out the instructions contained in the will.
-If you are asked to be someone’s executor, learn what’s involved in taking on the responsibility.
-Here are seven common questions about being an executor.
+An executor is the person named in a will to carry out the instructions written in the will.
+If you’ve been asked to be someone’s executor, learn what’s involved in taking on the job.

-When the person who made a will (the will-maker) dies, their property and obligations form their estate.
-The will names a person—the executor—to deal with or “settle” the estate.
-The executor locates all of the will-maker’s property, pays any debts and the funeral costs, prepares the final tax return, and then distributes the rest of the estate according to the instructions in the will.
+When the will-maker dies, any property or possessions they owned exclusively form their estate.
+The executor “administers” the estate.
+They do this by locating all of the will-maker’s property, paying any debts, plus funeral costs and taxes, and then distributing the rest of the estate according to the instructions in the will.

-Acting as an executor can be relatively straightforward if the estate is modest; for example, if the estate consists of a car, a house, some personal belongings, and a bank account.
+Acting as an executor can be relatively easy if the estate is simple — for example, if it consists of a car, a house, some personal belongings, and a bank account.
 But the job of executor can become challenging.

-- the will-maker has extensive investments or debts
+- the will-maker has a lot of assets or debts

 - the will-maker owns a business

 - the will is challenged by someone who feels they haven’t received a fair share